watusi/jquery-mobile-iscrollview/README.md

 in jQuery Mobile projects is to have a fixed header and footer with a single vertically-scrollable area in-between.

-This can be accomplished by simply including the required files in the `<head>` and added a single `data-scroll` attribute to your content `<div>`.
+This can be accomplished by simply including the required files in the `<head>` and adding a single `data-scroll` attribute to your content `<div>`.

 If you need to do something different than this, this widget will probably work for you, but